Dennis Strigl: Academia

-Strigl holds a degree in business administration from Canisius College in Buffalo, New York (where he served as a trustee and as chairman of the board of trustees) and a MBA from Fairleigh Dickinson University in Rutherford, New Jersey.
+Strigl holds a degree in business administration from Canisius College in Buffalo, New York (where he served as a trustee and as chairman of the board of trustees) and an MBA from Fairleigh Dickinson University in Rutherford, New Jersey.
 He received an honorary degree, Doctor of Humane Letters, in May 2011 from Canisius College and in May 2016 from Fairleigh Dickinson University.

 He has been a visiting professor at Princeton University since 2013 where he teaches an undergraduate level course in leadership.
 He is a licensed commercial pilot.
 Since retiring from Verizon he has written a management book and spoken to numerous groups on management leadership.
 He has been a frequent guest on the FOX News Channel, FOX Business, CNBC and MSNBC.